YingkunZhou/i386-test/doc/jaleel2010high.md

 ### 4.1.
 Not Recently Used (NRU) Replacement

 The Not Recently Used (NRU) replacement policy is an approximation of LRU commonly used in modern high performance processors.
-NRU uses a single bit per cache block called the nru-bit4.
+NRU uses a single bit per cache block called the nru-bit (<sub>This paper describes NRU replacement by inverting the polarity of the bit to represent not-recently used. instead of recently used.</sub>).
 With only one bit of information, NRU allows two re-reference interval predictions: near-immediate re-reference and distant rereference.
 An nru-bit value of '0' implies that a block was recently used and the block is predicted to be re-referenced in the nearimmediate future.
 An nru-bit value of '1' implies that the block was not recently used and the block is predicted to be re-referenced in the distant future.